 Try downloading audio-based meditation or sleep apps.
 Or, go analog and enjoy a book.
 Some e-readers are okay, too, just be sure to turn off the backlight to get the maximum benefits.

-Staying more secure, saving your battery life, and even using screen time responsibly are all important pieces of being a smartphone owner today.
-So is finding a plan that fits your life and your budget.
-EarthLink Mobile can help, with mobile plans starting at $17.95 per month all the way up to unlimited data — there’s something for everyone.
-Learn more about our mobile service today or chat with one of our experts at 866-314-0206 today!
+Staying more secure, saving your battery life, and even using screen time responsibly are all important pieces of being online today.
+So is finding an internet plan that fits your life and your budget.
+EarthLink can help, with tons of home internet plans to choose from.
+Learn more by calling one of our Internet Experts at 866-383-3080 today!